 - Using a slotted spoon, mix in the veggie/sausage mix, one spoonful at a time, stirring each spoonful until everything is blended and mixed with the stock, making sure it returns to a rolling boil in between each spoonful.
 Continue this, one spoonful at a time until all the veggie/sausage mix has been added to the stock.
 About 10 minutes.

-- If using raw chicken, add it now, a few at a time, stirring them into the stock in a similar fashion as you did the veggies, letting it come back to a rolling boil between each spoonful.
-If you are going to throw in a couple of chicken wings, now is the time.
-If using cooked chicken from making stock, we will add that later.
+- Add the chicken, a few pieces at a time, stirring them into the stock in a similar fashion as you did the veggies, letting it come back to a rolling boil between each spoonful.
+(Tip: If you are going to throw in a couple of chicken wings, now is the time.
+If using cooked chicken from making stock, we will add that later).

-- Add a little more spice mix, stir well.
+- Add a little more of the Herb and Spice Blend, stir well.

 - Turn the heat down to low, cover the pot and simmer for about an hour, stirring occasionally.

-- Add the cooked chicken from making the stock now, a little at a time.
-Stir to combine and simmer, uncovered, for 15 to 30 minutes.
+- Uncover and simmer about 15 to 30 minutes as the gumbo thickens.
+If using cooked chicken from making the stock, add it now, a little at a time.
+Stir to combine.

 - Prior to serving, skim off the grease which has floated to the top.
 Give the gumbo a good stir then taste for seasoning-add a little more of the spice mix or some more salt and black pepper, if needed.